 If you serve an additional year within 14 days of completing your original term of service and relocate 50 miles or more to a different service site, you will receive a Relocation Travel Allowance for the mileage from your current site to your new site, along with the \$750 Settling-In allowance.
 See Chapter 7 for an explanation of the Relocation Travel Allowance.
-You will receive Close of Service Travel assistance at the end of the final year of service to your approved Home of Record.
+You can submit a request to receive Close of Service travel assistance at the end of the final year of service to your approved Home of Record.